RadwaAboElyazid/GCP_spark_app/Description_of_the_modules_libraries.md

 - json module, which is a standard module in Python for encoding and decoding JSON data.

+### partitioning policy
+- While storing the data inside GCS, I partitioned the data by the week column and also the big query table.

 ### Dataproc Configuration
 - gcloud dataproc clusters create cluster-name \
   --master-machine-type=c2-standard-30 \